Current Situation in New Zealand

-If you have been overseas within the last 14 days and develop a fever, cough or shortness of breath, call Healthline on 0800 358 5453.
+If you have develop a fever, sore throat, cough or shortness of breath, call Healthline on 0800 358 5453.

 These alert levels specify the public health and social measures to be taken.
-Nationwide, New Zealand is currently at Level 4 – Eliminate.
-This means that it is likely that the disease is not contained.
+Nationwide, New Zealand is currently at Level 3 – Restrict.

 How to protect yourself and others